 Now you now need to turn around and go back up the hill and turn right.
 This brings the Penny Black and then a little bit on is The Market Tavern.
 At the end of this road you come out on the left hand fork from the town centre.
 Across the road and down to your left is The Queen's Head hotel while across the road and up to the right is the Alnwick Arms (now Mr Fox)followed by The Blue Bell Inn (formerly The Alnwick Gate).
 This is the road leading out of town therefore past the Alnwick Gate turn up to the left and follow the road round to the left.
 By turning up the next right you will find hidden, The John Bull.

 The Oaks Hotel, though missing a few letters has an attractive bar area.
 It looks like the main door is set on the roundabout but it is easier to go down to the right and in the actual front hotel entrance at the patio and car park. the servery is in front of you and dining height tables are around the room.
 There is a large patio outside (one of few in Alnwick) at the car park.
 Restaurant is round to the left.
-Harry Potter stayed there during filming at Alnwick (Hogwarts) castle
+Harry Potter stayed there during filming at Alnwick (Hogwarts) castle.
+A Marstons establishment.

 Well worth a pint.